What makes the NatCen Panel unique?

 High quality recruitment

-Running since 2015, the NatCen Panel is the first probability-based research panel in the UK that is open to be used for data collection by the social research community.
-NatCen Panel members are recruited through studies such as the British Social Attitudes survey, for which participants are selected at random.
+Running since 2015, NatCen Panel members are recruited through established studies such as the British Social Attitudes survey, for which participants are selected at random.
 This means that, unlike most online panels, the NatCen Panel is not based on a convenience sample and avoids the bias introduced when building other types of panel.
 It allows us to properly apply common statistical tests, like confidence intervals and significance testing and means that each panellist has a wealth of background information which can be used for weighting and analysis.

 While non-random approaches recruit using demographic quotas like age, sex and region, these may fail to account for other unknown biases.
 This can have a real effect on results.
 For example, non-voters and people ‘less engaged’ in society are typically less likely to take part in research, so approaches that allow participants to self-select, or only include ‘early responders’, find it difficult to represent this group.

-A recent academic review showed that probability-based samples are generally better than nonprobability ones:
+An academic review showed that probability-based samples are generally better than non-probability ones: